 Links and Reference – Solo Process Temperature Controller

 Here is some additional general information on this great Solo Process Temperature Controller.

 PID (Auto Tuning (AT) function)

-I stands for integral and accounts for past values of the error – It uses math to basically find the approximation of area under the curve.
+I stand for integral and accounts for past values of the error – It uses math to basically find the approximation of the area under the curve.